 At this stage in a degree qualified nurses Australia emigration process we’ll start the process of nursing registration with AHPRA.

-Why would we start this process at the end and not the start?
+Why would we start the AHPRA process at the end and not the start?

 The final stage of AHPRA registration is to formally present at an AHPRA office in Australia within three months of receiving AHPRA approval.
 Therefore, for degree qualified candidates it makes sense to time the migration process in this way.

-In order to successfully migrate to Australia as a UK Diploma qualified nurse with top up degree status the usual stages of the migration process must be rearranged.
+In order to successfully migrate to Australia as a Diploma qualified nurse with top up qualification status the usual stages of the migration process must be rearranged.

-Migration process for UK Diploma Qualified Nurses migrating to Australia with a Top Up Degree
+Migration process Diploma Qualified Nurses migrating to Australia with a Top Up Qualifications

 1. Secure a Letter of Determination from AHPRA.

-2. With a letter of determination in hand we then submit ANMAC skills assessmnet
+2. With a letter of determination in hand we then submit ANMAC skills assessment

 3. Upon receipt of positive skills assessment we can then move forward with a clients Expression of Interest and the rest of the legal Australian visa processes.

 Key points to remember if you’re a Diploma Qualified Nurse with a top up degree looking to move to Australia.

 Apply for your Nursing registration in principle with AHPRA.
 This will cost an extra $660 AUD on top of the usual ANMAC skills assessment fee of $515 AUD and will add approximately 8 weeks onto the overall length of application time-frame.